mlberkeley/blog/_posts/2017-2-4-tutorial-3.markdown

 <center>
 <img src='{{ site.baseurl }}/assets/tutorials/3/differentiable ant analogy.png' width="400">
-<p>A sigmoid function is a nice activation function because it is smooth everywhere, making it easier to figure out if you're getting closer to the top</p>
+<p style="font-size: 16px;">A sigmoid function is a nice activation function because it is smooth everywhere, making it easier to figure out if you're getting closer to the top</p>
 </center>

 Going back to our ant analogy, an ant could figure out exactly which direction to go and how far to go just by checking in which direction and how much the graph slopes at its current location.
 Despite the fact that the ant can’t see the low part of the sigmoid function, it can get a rough idea of where it is by looking whether the part of the function it is standing on is sloping up or down.